neuro-team-femto/neuro-team-femto.github.io/_posts/2022-01-10-PhD_position.md

 #### Applicants

-The successful applicant for this position holds a Master of Science (M2 Recherche) with a background either in computational modeling (data science, computer science, control engineering, applied mathematics), or in experimental psychology/neuroscience with strong computational skills (computational neuroscience, psychophysical data modeling) (In other words, do you like that kind of [stuff](https://www.nature.com/articles/s41467-020-20649-4/figures/2) ?).
+The successful applicant for this position holds a Master of Science (M2 Recherche) with a background either in computational modeling (data science, computer science, control engineering, applied mathematics), or in experimental psychology/neuroscience with strong computational skills (computational neuroscience, psychophysical data modeling).

 The project offers the best training potential for applicants who already have experience analysing experimental data (e.g. behavioural, psychophysical, electrophysiology or brain imaging data) , and have a solid programming background in Python, R or Matlab.
 The ideal applicant is also likely to have an interest for hearing science, sound perception, language therapy and/or clinical applications in neurology.